How to Dehydrate Peas

 If you're lucky and have your own garden, dehydrate fresh peas, obviously!

-It pretty much goes without saying that you can use dehydrated vegetables in soups and stews!
+It pretty much goes without saying that you can use dehydrated peas and other vegetables in soups and stews!
 (But I said it anyway!)

 Velvety Smooth Pea soup made from dehydrated peas

 Here's a velvety smooth pea soup recipe for you!
-It's one of my dad's favorite soups I make!
+It's one of my dad's favorite soups I make - with a simple secret ingredient!

 Also, check out our easy-to-make bread here.
-After all, you need to have something to dip in it.
+After all, you need to have something to dip in the soup.

-Please visit our recipes page here; the recipes all contain dehydrated foods.
+Please visit our recipes page here; the recipes all contain dehydrated foods but fresh ingredients are also listed if you're a member of the free "Grow" club.

 Peas before and after dehydrating